 - 1. Country competitiveness refers to the productiveness of a country, which is represented by its firms' domestic and international productive capacity. - 2.
 Changing country competitiveness is not a fixed thing.
-The U.S. economy has been growing at a faster rate than that of any other developed country. - 3.
+The U.S. economy has grown at a rate of 3-4 percent. - 3.
+U.S. economic growth rate pales in comparison to China and India, two leading emerging economic powers in the last decade or so.
+China and India have grown at an annual rate of 7-10 percent and 4-7 percent, respectively, since the dawn of the twenty-first century - 4.
 The role of human skill resources has become a significant element of industry and country competitiveness.
-Regarding a country's long-term economic vitality, human resources are very crucial. - 4.
+Regarding a country's long-term economic vitality, human resources are very crucial. - 5.
 According to the World Economic Forum's 2008-2009 Global Competitiveness Report, three Nordic countries (Denmark, Sweden, and Finland) stood among the world's top 10 economies along with the United States, Switzerland, Singapore, Germany, Netherlands, Japan, and Canada.
 Only the U.S. and Canada among these have abundant natural resources-Japan and Singapore have almost none.